-In less than five months, including the initial start-up phase, HAMP has accomplished a great deal and helped homeowners across the country.
-But we know that more is required to help American families during this crisis and will aggressively continue to build on this progress.
-For example, we are taking additional steps to implement programs including:

-- 1. the Second Lien Program;
+In less than six months, including the initial start-up phase, HAMP has accomplished a great deal and helped homeowners across the country.
+But we recognize the continued commitment needed to help American families during this crisis and will aggressively continue to build on our progress to date.
+For example, we are taking additional steps to expedite program implementation and increase take-up, including: implementing the Foreclosure Alternatives Program and strengthening the HOPE for Homeowners refinancing program.
+Each of these supplemental programs, along with the Second Lien Program and Home Price Decline Protection Incentives is designed to increase the effectiveness and take-up of the first lien modification plan.

-- 2. the Foreclosure Alternatives Program;

-- 3. Home Price Decline Protection incentives; and

-- 4. strengthening of HOPE for Homeowners.

-Each of these supplemental programs is designed to increase the effectiveness and take-up of the basic modification plan.